Type: Optional seminar

 Procedure / evaluation

 This seminar is optional and supportive.
-Students are engaged in practical exercises in the computer laboratory to achieve some familiarity with this particular working environment in introduce themselves into the logics of processing research data.
+Students are engaged in practical exercises in the computer laboratory to achieve some familiarity with this particular working environment in introducing themselves to the logic of processing research data.
 Therefore, no exam, no grade evaluation, and no ECTS units.
 This seminar is not included in the prerequisites to complete the study cycle.
 However, a certificate of attendance is issued on demand.